 As an integrative clinical nutritionist and functional medicine practitioner, my nutritional approach is based on functional medicine, a cutting-edge, scientific, evidence-based approach that considers how a person's unique biochemical individuality together with genetic, environmental, mind, body, soul and lifestyle factors impact health.
 Functional medicine focuses on health support through the use of food, diet, nutrition, exercise and mind-body techniques.
 Functional medicine is also personalized, incorporating physiology, biochemistry and lab markers into individualized nutritional recommendations.

 In my practice, I incorporate an integrative and functional medicine approach using my clinical knowledge of nutrition, physiology, biochemistry, and lab markers to tailor nutritional recommendations to each individual client's needs to help support them in achieving their nutrition and health goals.

 Here is the list of the *functional labs that I currently provide nutritional analyses and support for in my practice:

-- Food Sensitivities: I often use this food sensitivity panel with clients that have IBS, migraines, fibromyalgia and other inflammatory conditions who are still experiencing symptoms after an elimination diet.
-I may also recommend one of the Cyrex Labs food sensitivity Arrays depending on a client’s particular issues.
+Food Sensitivities: I generally use food sensitivity panels with clients who are still experiencing symptoms after an elimination diet.
+For clients with certain inflammatory conditions, I may also recommend specific wheat and/or dairy sensitivity tests, or a gluten cross-reactivity test, depending on the client’s particular issues.

 *Functional labs are not diagnostic and any nutritional support recommendations tailored to functional labs are designed to address biochemical imbalances and are not intended to prevent, diagnose, treat or cure any disease or condition.